Featured Article

 TL;DR

-AI tongue analysis is strongest at repeatable visual pattern screening, consistency checks, and trend tracking.
-It is not a standalone diagnostic system and cannot replace full clinical evaluation or laboratory testing.
+AI tongue analysis is strongest at repeatable visual pattern assessment, consistency checks, and trend tracking.
+It is not a standalone diagnostic system and cannot replace full clinical evaluation, TCM consultation, or laboratory testing.

 Quick Answer

-AI tongue analysis can be highly useful for consistent visual screening and trend monitoring.
-It is not a standalone medical diagnosis tool.
-The right expectation is this: AI helps classify visible patterns, while clinicians integrate history, symptoms, examination, and testing.
+AI tongue analysis can be highly useful for consistent visual pattern tracking and trend monitoring.
+It is not a standalone clinical decision tool.
+The right expectation is this: AI helps classify visible TCM pattern clues, while practitioners and clinicians integrate history, symptoms, examination, and testing.

 What the 7-Model Pipeline Is Good At